 But Herbert persisted in cross-dressing in prison, living the character of the rebellious "Queenie" inmate he would create 16 years later in Fortune and Men's Eyes.
 For the Guelph Reformatory's annual Christmas show in 1947, he secretly prepared a dramatic black evening dress with a piece of black satin twisted around his head like a Parisian headdress to cover his shaven head, and sang a Dietrich-like parody about love.

 After his release he did a series of odd jobs across the continent before settling in Toronto in 1955.
-He studied at the New Play Society (1956-9) before founding and operating three separate alternative houses in Toronto.
+He studied at the New Play Society (1956-9) before founding and operating three separate alternative and experimental theatre houses in Toronto.

 John Herbert has also danced professionally, and lectured at Ryerson, Glendon College, York University, and the University of Toronto.
 He has also given writing and acting workshops.